SCCAF/sccaf/README.md

 Inside the container, you can either use the Python interactive shell or the command line version (see below).

+Installation (pull) time on laptop with 16 GB of RAM and academic (LAN) internet connection: ~10 minutes.

 ## Use latest source code